 Upload, edit and delete:

-Upload requiring approval: users in this group can add assets to this folder, however the items have to be checked and approved by an admin or approver user before they are visible to non-admin users.
+Upload requiring approval: users in this group can add assets to this folder, however the items have to be checked and approved by an admin or approver before they go live (and become visible to non-admins).

 Upload without approval: users in this group can upload assets to this folder, without the need for approval, i.e. the asset will be live immediately.

 Edit requiring approval: users in this group can edit (but not delete) assets in this folder.
-This creates a new version that needs to be approved by the relevant admin or approver user before it replaces the existing asset.
+This creates a new version that needs to be approved by the relevant admin or approver before it replaces the existing asset and changes are live for all to see.

 - Edit without approval: users in this group can edit (but not delete) assets in this folder without the need for approval.